tenyokawamura/PREFLOW/README.md

 		>>> python -i quick_plot.py`

-The power spectrum multiplied by the frequency in units of (rms/mean)^2 is plotted with 'emo' keyward.
+The power spectrum multiplied by the frequency in units of (rms/mean)^2 is plotted with the 'emo' keyword.

 The timing quantity calculated is switched with the parameter **quant** (see 'Parameters' for further details ).
 For example, the following commands plot a time lag spectrum.